julianmak/NEMO-related/docs/GEOMETRIC/geometric.rst

 GEOMETRIC outline
 =================

-TL;DR [27 Feb 2022]: My versions of the GEOMETRIC codes can be found in this `repository
-<https://github.com/julianmak/GEOMETRIC_code>`_.
-The (semi-)official one may be found `here <https://forge.nemo-ocean.eu/nemo/nemo/-/tree/128-wp2022-phys-noc-add-geometric-parameterisation>`_, with thanks to Andrew Coward at NOC-Southampton.
+TL;DR [08 Jun 2023]: My versions of the GEOMETRIC codes for NEMO and/or MITgcm can be found in this `repository <https://github.com/julianmak/GEOMETRIC_code>`_.
+The official NEMO one may be found `here <https://forge.nemo-ocean.eu/nemo/nemo/-/merge_requests/202>`_, with thanks to Andrew Coward at NOC-Southampton.
 Current version does not support the newer RK3 time-step (still needs the leap-frog), but that is on a to-do list.

 **GEOMETRIC** (*Geometry and Energetics of Ocean Mesoscale Eddies and Their Rectified Impact on Climate*) is an approach to representing the unresolved turbulent eddies in ocean climate models, first derived in :cite:`Marshall-et-al12`. `David Marshall <https://www.marshallocean.net/geometric>`_'s page has an excellent outline and summary of GEOMETRIC, so this page will focus on outlining the details relating to the NEMO implementation.